-For B2B marketers concerned with lead generation and conversion, digital marketing strategies can be applied at each stage of the sales funnel, from increasing the number of qualified leads (SEM, content marketing), nurturing them (webinars, white papers), right up to conversion (retargeting, marketing automation).
+For B2B marketers concerned with lead generation and conversion, digital marketing strategies can be applied at each stage of the sales funnel, from increasing the number of qualified leads (SEM, content marketing, LinkedIn lead generation), nurturing them (webinars, white papers), right up to conversion (retargeting, marketing automation).

 For B2C marketers, social media and blogging are great ways to build brand engagement online.
 But you’ll need to develop a strong content strategy to continually keep your brand relevant and interesting to consumers, across all the media platforms they’re on.

 2) Measure Everything So You Know What’s Working, What’s Not